 And, you need that trust to build because, over the course of your relationship, you will betray your partner.

-I know this sounds harsh, but it’s the truth.
+I know this sounds harsh, but it’s the truth when it comes to building trust.
 We all betray our partners in one way or another.
 A lot of you right now are jumping to the big betrayal: “I would never cheat!”
 When I’m talking about you betraying your partner, I’m not just talking about the big stuff.
 I’m also talking about all the little betrayals that happen as a matter of life.
 All the mistakes we make and misunderstandings we have.
 You cannot avoid these.